 We explain what our standards and expectation are in two documents:

 We also require that all the necessary provisions are in place before any young person can take part in a match or event.
 Those issues of compliance are dealt with in a Registraton Form which we require Parents or Guardians to complete online.

-All this is overseen by David Turner (Chairman Pathway Group - Boys), Mark Dekker (Community Cricket Officer - Boys), Helen Fagg (Community Cricket Officer - Girls) and Andy Griffiths (Director of Community Cricket).
+All this is overseen by Andy Griffiths (Director of Community Cricket), Mark Dekker (Community Cricket Officer - Boys) and Helen Fagg (Community Cricket Officer - Girls).

 Here are our policies: